 Also, grab a zero-waste dish soap bar for the inevitable dishwashing marathon.
 They also make great small gifts and stocking fillers to encourage others on the zero-waste journey.

 Led lights in solar-powered lanterns can provide a warm glow for around 10 hours when the sun is shining.
-Packaged in paper and complete with a rechargeable battery, you’re good to go.
+You're ready to go, packed in paper and complete with a rechargeable battery.

-The top ring of the mason jar does include some plastic fitting for the solar panel and battery, so this is not 100% plastic-free.
+The mason jar's top ring usually includes some plastic in the solar panel and battery fitting, so this is not 100% plastic-free.
 However, they’re better than many plastic lamps and LEDs out there, and we think they warrant a place here.
-Not least, we’re a big fan of using mason jars for storage and even growing herbs in our quest towards zero waste.
+Additionally, you can simply add battery-powered Christmas lights to a jar you already have to avoid buying new.
+Not least, we’re big fans of using Mason jars for storage and even growing herbs in our quest towards zero waste.

-Finally, in our list of zero waste Christmas tips and ideas, once all the guests have left on Christmas day and you’re ready to sort out the leftovers, wrap them up and store them for later the zero waste way.
+Finally, in our list of zero waste Christmas tips and ideas, once all the guests have left on Christmas day and you’re ready to sort out the leftovers, wrap the food items up, and store them for later, the zero waste way.

 There can be a lot of food waste at Christmas; buy consciously only the items your family is likely to need and eat this holiday season.
 Wrap leftovers in beeswax as an alternative to plastic wrap to reduce food waste.
 And grab some long-lasting stainless steel food storage containers or reusable Ziploc bags to safely store your pieces in the fridge or freezer, preventing them from going to waste.